sashiwolf/CU-Swap/MilestoneSubmissions/README.md

 ## Running the Application Locally

-After cloning the repository you can cd into the Projectresources file then Docker compose up --build and then open it locally at localhost:3000
+After cloning the repository you can cd into the ProjectSourceCode file then Docker compose up --build and then open it locally at localhost:3000

 ## Running Tests